Please ensure JavaScript is enabled for purposes of website accessibility Thyroid Eye Disease (TED) | Graves’ Disease and Common Symptoms

 If you have Graves’ disease and eye symptoms, it could be Thyroid Eye Disease (TED)

-Up to 50% of people with Graves’ disease will develop a different condition called TED that requires different treatment
+Up to 40% of people with Graves’ disease may develop a different condition called TED that requires different treatment

-TED is a potentially vision-threatening condition that can get worse over time.
-It is recommended to get treatment for TED as early as possible to prevent serious damage.
+TED is a vision-threatening condition that can get worse over time.
+It is recommended to get treatment for TED as early as possible to help prevent serious damage.

 TED is a rare condition, and not all doctors are used to treating it.